 "Can I look now?"
 Tsuzuki asked aloud.

-“Not yet,” Anna called from the bathroom.
-The Shinigami pouted.
-He waited a few seconds more.
-The man tapped his foot on the floor.
+"Not yet," Anna called from the bathroom.
+The shinigami pouted as tapped his foot on the floor.

-“Okay, you can look now!” his girl called.
+"Okay, you can look now!" his girl called.
 Tsuzuki slowly opened his eyes.
 Anna stood before him all dressed up.
 Her light blue yukata made her look like a princess.
 The orange obi held it closed.
 She had her hair up in a flirty ponytail.
 Tsuzuki gave her a little smile.
-Anna turned a bit.
+Anna turned for him.